Big Data vs. Fast Computation - Is HPC Facing a Game Change?

 - Prof. Erik Lindhal (Stockholm University, Sweden)

-Dr. Eng Lim Goh (Hewlett Packard Enterprise, US) will bring an industry perspective.
+Dr. Eng Lim Goh (Hewlett Packard Enterprise, US) will bring a perspective from industry.

-Prof. Nuria Lopez (ICIQ, Spain) will bring expertise from the chemistry domain.
+Prof. Nuria Lopez (ICIQ, Spain) will bring a perspective from the chemistry domain.

 Eng Lim Goh is the VP and CTO, HPC and AI at Hewlett Packard Enterprise.
 His current research interest is in the progression from data intensive computing to analytic, inductive machine learning, deductive reasoning and artificial specific to general intelligence.
 In collaboration with NASA he is currently principal investigator of a year long experiment aboard the International Space Station - this project won both the 2017 HPCwire Top Supercomputing Achievement and Hyperion Research Innovation Awards.
 In 2005, InfoWorld named Dr. Goh one of the 25 Most Influential CTOs in the world.
 He was included twice in the HPCwire list of People to Watch.
 In 2007, he was named Champion 2.0 of the industry by BioIT World Magazine and received the HPC Community Recognition Award from HPCwire.